 Articles in Chicago Wine Journal

-Review: To sample through the red wines of Italian producer Avignonesi is to understand how such vino di tavola – or table wine – came to be known as Super Tuscan.
+Tasting Report: To sample through the red wines of Italian producer Avignonesi is to understand how such vino di tavola – or table wine – came to be known as Super Tuscan.
 It’s also to be reminded of the rewards and adaptability of Sangiovese, the bedrock grape of Tuscany.
 Or as Giuseppe Santarelli, Avignonesi’s export manager for North America, characterized Sangiovese in presiding at a Chicago tasting of his company’s wines: It is the King.

 Mulling Wine: Italian conductor Enrique Mazzola is the unlikely international ambassador for the 70-plus producers of Vino Nobile di Montepulciano in Tuscany.
 It’s a natural role, the maestro says, because — like any ambassador — he’s always taking his advocacy on the road.